geodaftw/Powershell/README.md

 # Powershell
 Helpful powershell scripts

+## AD-Enumeration
+A script that's been helpful in quickly identifying user, computer and AD group information

 ## loginQuery
 A script that utilizes "reg query" to remotely check if/who is logged into a remote computer